Therapy with Garen

 Rather than focusing on eliminating symptoms (including anxiety, depression, substance abuse, poor concentration, etc), we slow down & bring curiosity to these adaptive responses.

-We honor that at one point, these responses were highly intelligent, yet we recognize the pain they cause in the present.
+We honor that at one point, these responses were highly intelligent, yet we bring awareness to the pain they cause in the present.

 I work within a liberation psychology model.

-This model brings attention to all the ways oppressive systems (incl. white supremacy, colonialism, patriarchy) have structured our lives, our bodies, & our psyches.
+This model brings attention to the ways oppressive systems (like white supremacy, colonialism, Zionism, patriarchy) shape our lives, our bodies & our relationships.

-Together, we listen to what your soul is trying to express, all while examining the ways these systems show up between you & me.
+Together, we listen to what your soul is expressing, all while examining the ways these systems show up between you & me.

 Does this resonate with you?